vikasontech/sample/content/posts/ec2.md

 Amazon EBS provides durable, block-level storage volumes that you can attach to a running instance.
 You can use Amazon EBS as a primary storage device for data that requires frequent and granular updates.
 For example, Amazon EBS is the recommended storage option when you run a database on an instance.

+## Benefits of using EBS volumes

+### Data availability

+When you create an EBS volume, it is automatically replicated within its Availability Zone to prevent data loss due to failure of any single hardware component.
+You can attach an EBS volume to any EC2 instance in the same Availability Zone.
+After you attach a volume, it appears as a native block device similar to a hard drive or other physical device.
+At that point, the instance can interact with the volume just as it would with a local drive.
+You can connect to the instance and format the EBS volume with a file system, such as ext3, and then install applications.
+An EBS volume is off-instance storage that can persist independently from the life of an instance By default, the root EBS volume that is created and attached to an instance at launch is deleted when that instance is terminated.
+You can modify this behavior by changing the value of the flag DeleteOnTermination to false when you launch the instance.
+This modified value causes the volume to persist even after the instance is terminated, and enables you to attach the volume to another instance.
+By default, additional EBS volumes that are created and attached to an instance at launch are not deleted when that instance is terminated.
+You can modify this behavior

+### Data encryption

+you can create encrypted EBS volumes with the Amazon EBS encryption feature.
+All EBS volume types support encryption.
+You can use encrypted EBS volumes to meet a wide range of data-at-rest encryption requirements for regulated/audited data and applications.
+Amazon EBS encryption uses 256-bit Advanced Encryption Standard algorithms (AES-256) and an Amazon-managed key infrastructure.
+Amazon EBS provides the ability to create snapshots (backups) of any EBS volume and write a copy of the data in the volume to Amazon S3, where it is stored redundantly in multiple Availability Zones.
+The volume does not need to be attached to a running instance in order to take a snapshot.
+As you continue to write data to a volume, you can periodically create a snapshot of the volume to use as a baseline for new volumes.
+Snapshots are incremental backups, meaning that only the blocks on the volume that have changed after your most recent snapshot are saved.
+If you have a volume with 100 GiB of data, but only 5 GiB of data have changed since your last snapshot, only the 5 GiB of modified data is written to Amazon S3.

+### Flexibility

+EBS volumes support live configuration changes while in production.
+You can modify volume type, volume size, and IOPS capacity without service interruptions

 # Amazon EC2 instance store

 Many instances can access storage from disks that are physically attached to the host computer.
 This disk storage is referred to as instance store.
 Instance store provides temporary block-level storage for instances.